exonum/exonum-doc/src/architecture/storage.md

 ### BaseIndex

 [`BaseIndex`][base-index] represents the most basic table type.
+Other table types wrap `BaseIndex`, enhancing its functionality for specific use cases.
-Other table types inherit from it directly. `BaseIndex` implements a map interface:
+`BaseIndex` implements a map interface:

-- get, set and remove value by key
+- Get, set and remove value by key
-- check if the specific key presents
+- Check if the specific key presents
-- iterate over the key-value pairs
+- Iterate over the key-value pairs
-- clear the table (removing all stored values)
+- Clear the table (i.e., remove all stored values)

 !!! warning
-    It should not be used directly; the better approach is to use other implemented table types, or write your own table type wrapping `BaseIndex`.
+    `BaseIndex` should not be used directly.
+Rather, you should use a built-in table type that wraps `BaseIndex`, or write your own.

 ### MapIndex

-[`MapIndex`][map-index] is implementation of Key-Value storage.
-It is a wrapper for `BaseIndex` that extends its functionality:
+[`MapIndex`][map-index] implements a key-value store aka a map.
+It has the following functionality:

-- get, set and remove value by key
+- Get, set and remove value by key
-- check if the specific key presents
+- Check if the specific key presents
-- iterate over the key-value pairs
+- Iterate over the key-value pairs
-- iterate only over keys
+- Iterate only over keys
-- iterate only over values
+- Iterate only over values
-- clear the table (removing all stored values)
+- Clear the map (i.e., remove all stored values)

 ### ListIndex

 [`ListIndex`][list-index] represents an array list.
-It wraps around the `BaseIndex` field.

-The following actions are supported:
+The following operations are supported:

-- get and set an item by index.
-No removing by index allowed
+- Get and set an item by index
+- Append an item
-- append list, pop the last item (with or without removal)
+- Pop the last item from the list (with or without removal)
+- Get the list length
-- get the list length, check if the list is empty
+- Check if the list is empty
-- iterate over key-value pairs
+- Iterate over key-value pairs
-- insert the sequence of values from other iterator
+- Insert a sequence of values from an iterator
-- truncate the list to the specific length
+- Truncate the list to the specified length
-- clear the table (removing all stored values)
+- Clear the list (i.e., remove all stored values)

-`ListIndex` does not support inserting elements in the middle of the list (although it is still possible to do so manually).
+`ListIndex` does not support inserting elements in the middle of the list or removing elements by index
+(although it is still possible to implement these operations manually).

 `ListIndex` saves its elements to the internal `base` map with element indices as keys.
 The list length also is saved at `base` with a